Pittsburgh Travel Guide

 Built by hard-bitten immigrants who were drawn to her steel mills, the city of Pittsburgh is now sitting back on its laurels and offering a more leisurely and aesthetically pleasing lifestyle to residents and visitors alike.
 Once dubbed 'the Smoky City', Pittsburgh's mills have closed down and the emphasis now is on making the most of the city's natural beauty.
 Students have replaced factory workers and the smoking chimneys have been supplanted by lively restaurants, bars and museums.

 Pittsburgh is finally doing justice to its situation, lying between the Ohio, Allegheny and Monongahela Rivers with the Allegheny Mountains in the background.
 No wonder the city and environs now boast the largest concentration of pleasure boats in America, while its thriving ethnic neighbourhoods surround a clean, friendly metropolitan centre filled with trees, shops, restaurants, museums, galleries and theatres.
-Attractions abound in this scenic city from the world's fastest continuous track roller-coaster to the largest single-artist museum in the United States; and from an eerie Gothic mansion to free summer concerts in a beautiful park.
+Attractions abound in this scenic city, from one of the world's fastest continuous track roller-coasters to one of the largest single-artist museums in the United States; and from an eerie Gothic mansion to free summer concerts in a beautiful park.
 Pittsburgh has retained its gritty industrial charm, but has supplemented this hard-working heritage with boundless recreational possibilities and unexpected scenic nooks.

 Become our Pittsburgh Travel Expert

 We are looking for contributors for our Pittsburgh travel guide.
 If you are a local, a regular traveller to Pittsburgh or a travel professional with time to contribute and answer occasional forum questions, please contact us.